-We apply a simple mass balance approach to optimize the global total methane emissions following the methodology of Ghosh et al. (2015).
+We apply a simple mass balance approach to optimize global total methane emissions following the methodology of Ghosh et al. (2015).
 The emission adjustments for each year are therefore the differences between the optimized global total emissions and the initial global total emissions (i.e., ΔE = Eopt – Einit).
 We do not optimize emissions for each grid cell as done in inverse modeling framework (Houweling et al., 2017).
 Instead, we uniformly apply the adjusted emission ratios (i.e., Eopt/Einit) globally for each year to get the spatial and temporal distribution of the optimized emissions.
 We assume that the spatial distribution of methane emissions from the initial emission inventories are the best available information we have.
-During the emission optimization, we do not optimize spatial distribution but the global totals and the temporal variability.
+During the emission optimization, we do not optimize the spatial distribution but the global totals and the temporal variability.
 Considering the large uncertainties in the anthropogenic and wetland emissions, we perform two simulations with ΔE added onto anthropogenic sources, including biomass burning sector (referred to as “Aopt”) and with ΔE added onto wetland sector only (referred to as “Wopt”) for S0 scenario.
 The purpose of conducting these simulations is to investigate the impact of optimizing emissions from different sectors on methane predictions.
-For the Aopt case, ΔE is partitioned into total eight anthropogenic sectors (i.e., AGR, ENE, IND, TRA, RCO, WST, SHP, and BMB) by applying the ratio of ΔE to total anthropogenic emissions to each of the total eight anthropogenic sectors, which means the fractions of individual sources to total sources are kept the same before and after the emission optimization.
+For the Aopt case, ΔE is partitioned into eight anthropogenic sectors (i.e., AGR, ENE, IND, TRA, RCO, WST, SHP, and BMB) by applying the ratio of ΔE to total anthropogenic emissions to each of the total eight anthropogenic sectors, which means the fractions of individual sources to total sources are kept the same before and after the emission optimization.
 For the Wopt case, ΔE is added onto wetland emissions only.
 For S1 and S2 scenarios, we apply ΔE to wetland sector only.
 The total Eopt emissions are the same for both Aopt and Wopt cases.
 Time series of methane optimized total emissions and emissions from major sectors from S0Aopt and S0Wopt over the 1980 to 2017 period are shown in Figure S2 in the Supplement.

 2.3 Observations